arcus/education_modules/using_redcap_api/using_redcap_api.md

 ### API Method

 In your REDCap project, head over to the "API Playground" – click on that phrase in the Applications pane on the left.
 Then, at the top of your screen, you'll see the menu-driven selection box.
 The first selection you have to make is **API Method**.
-For now, choose "Export Records", which will give you all your records (or your rows of data).
+For now, choose "Export Records", which will give you all your records (rows of data).
 Make sure that the Format is "CSV" and the Type is "flat".
 You don't have to change any other fields.

 The "Raw Request Parameters" box below your selection will change to reflect whatever you chose.
 Here's an example of what you might see, if you're using the cervical cancer data.
 If you're using your own dataset, things will look different.
 Note that we've blurred out the API key here -- that's not something we want to share!